rich-p-rich/starwars-hangman-p3/README.md

 ![Left margin in terminal](documentation/images/2a_myprint_terminal.PNG)

-## How to play explanation
+## How to play: explanation
-This is simply a sequence of statements added with myprint to explain the gameplay.
+This is a sequence of statements added with myprint to explain the gameplay.
 I thought it would be good practice to add this in, especially to clarify what kinds of things the answers might be, to ask for the two clues and how to guess the whole answer:

 ![Gameplay](documentation/images/3_gameplay_explanation.PNG)